ianrenton/ianrenton.com/_guides/2016-02-06-install-linux-on-a-linx-1010b-tablet.markdown

 *   Bluetooth
 *   Battery level

 The one big omission seems to be the cameras.
-Neither front nor back camera work on Ubuntu 20.04.1, or any OS apart from older versions of Windows.
+Neither front nor back camera work on Ubuntu 20.04.3, or any OS apart from older versions of Windows.

-If you’re happy to use Ubuntu 20.04.1 with GNOME, carry on reading!
+If you’re happy to use Ubuntu 20.04.3 with GNOME, carry on reading!
 If not, you might want to jump down to the "[Other Setups](#othersetups)" section.

 <div class="notes">
-  <p><strong>What about Ubuntu 20.10?</strong></p>
+  <p><strong>What about later (non-LTS) versions of Ubuntu?</strong></p>
-  <p>As of the time of writing (January 2021), the latest release of Ubuntu is 20.10.
-However, this version seems to have a regression in terms of its support for Bay Trail tablets in the installer.
-If you install from an Ubuntu 20.10 image, you will likely find that you can't boot into your new installation.
-For this reason <strong>I still recommend installing Ubuntu 20.04.1</strong>.
-This is a Long Term Support release and should be fine for several years to come, but if you'd like to upgrade to 20.10, you should do that as an in-place upgrade <em>after</em> the install.</p>
+  <p>At the time this page was last updated (January 2022), the latest release of Ubuntu is 21.10.
+However, this version uses an updated kernel that has <a href="https://bugs.launchpad.net/ubuntu/+source/linux-meta-hwe-5.13/+bug/1958410">a bug preventing sound from working</a>.
+There may also a regression in terms of its support for Bay Trail tablets in the installer.
+If you install from an Ubuntu 21.10 image, you will likely find that you can't boot into your new installation.
+For this reason <strong>I still recommend installing Ubuntu 20.04.3</strong>, and not applying kernel updates until the bug is resolved.</p>
 </div>

 ## Equipment Required